etiennestuder/teamcity-build-scan-plugin/README.md

 ### Gradle Builds

-1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 4 configuration parameters:
+1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 3 configuration parameters:

    - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish the Build Scan
-   - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - whether it is ok to communicate with an untrusted server (opt)
    - `buildScanPlugin.gradle-enterprise.plugin.version` - the version of the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) to apply
-   - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply (
+   - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply (optional)

-     opt)
+2. Optionally, provide additional configuration parameters for your environment:

+    - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - allow communication with an untrusted server; set to `true` if your Gradle Enterprise instance is using a self-signed certificate
-   - `buildScanPlugin.gradle.plugin-repository.url` - the URL of the repository to use when resolving the GE and CCUD plugins (opt)
+    - `buildScanPlugin.gradle.plugin-repository.url` - the URL of the repository to use when resolving the GE and CCUD plugins; required if your TeamCity agents are not able to access the Gradle Plugin Portal
-   - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for all jobs using the CommandLineRunner (opt)
+    - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for all command-line build steps; by default only steps using the `Gradle` runner are enabled
+    - `buildScanPlugin.log-parsign.enabled` - use log parsing to extract Build Scan urls; required if the default mechanism for capturing Build Scan links is not working

-1. Trigger your Gradle build.
+3. Trigger your Gradle build.

-1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.
+4. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

 _Note: For Gradle, the Common Custom User Data Gradle plugin must be at least version 1.7 or newer._